Chaipo-arch/experience_souris/README.md

 This project analyzes microbiome data from mice.
 It reads CSV files containing bacterial counts from different sample types (fecal, cecal, ileal) and generates **plots** and **CSV outputs** for each type.

-The project is modular, making it easy to read, maintain, and extend.

 ---

 ## 🔹 Features